-This honorary award was established in 1988 to recognize NMC alumni who are noteworthy for their:
+Established in 1988, this award recognizes NMC alumni who are noteworthy for their:

 Hansen went on to earn a bachelor's in business administration from Western Michigan University.
 He began his career at the Grand Traverse Pavilions 24 years ago, rising to become CEO of one of the region's largest employers in 2008.
 He oversees an organization that provides services for more than 300 residents and 100 daily program participants.
 Also under his leadership and collaborative approach, Grand Traverse Pavilions has become a teaching facility for healthcare students from NMC.